Why a short-range air-defence is needed

-“VSHORAD systems are an important part of a fully functional air defence system,” he says.
+“SHORAD systems are an important part of a fully functional air defence system,” he says.
 “They fill the gaps in your long-range and medium range air defence, ensuring full coverage.”

 Small and cost effective

-Holm says VSHORAD systems offer a number of advantages over longer range systems in particular scenarios.
+Holm says SHORAD systems offer a number of advantages over longer range systems in particular scenarios.
 “One strength is that they are small and don’t require a lot of personnel to operate them,” he says.
 “They are also relatively cheap to operate compared to bigger systems and the cost per firing is also lower.
 And if you are supporting armoured troops, they are quick to deploy and pack up because they are small and agile.”

 Saab’s RBS 70 and RBS 70 NG systems provide affordable and effective very short range coverage.
 The new generation NG model boasts an integrated thermal imager for 24/7 capability.